untillpro/scm4j/scm4j-vcs-api/README.md

 	- `fileRelativePath` is a path to file within `branchName` branch
 	- The Head file state is used
 	- Use `String getFileContent(String branchName, String fileRelativePath)` overload to use UTF-8 encoding by default
-- `String setFileContent(String branchName, String filePath, String content, String commitMessage)`
+- `VCSCommit setFileContent(String branchName, String filePath, String content, String commitMessage)`
 	- Rewrites a file with path `filePath` within branch `branchName` with content `content` and applies `commitMessage` message to commit
 	- Creates the file and its parent folders if doesn't exists
-	- Returns commit id (hash, revision number etc)
 - `List<VCSDiffEntry> getBranchesDiff(String srcBranchName, String destBranchName)`
 	- Returns list of `VCSDiffEntry` showing what was made within branch `srcBranchName` relative to branch `destBranchName`
 	- Note: result is a commit which would be made on merging the branch `srcBranchName` into `destBranchName`